Biologics & Biosimilars for Axial Spondyloarthritis Treatment

 - Sinus infection

-These are not all the possible side effects of DMARDs.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with DMARDs.
+These are not all the possible side effects of biologics.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with biologics.

 Things to know about biologics